London black cab maker LTC restarts production

-LONDON, Sept 11 The London Taxi Company (LTC) on Wednesday restarted production of the famous black cab, six months after the business was saved by Chinese car maker Geely .
+LONDON The London Taxi Company (LTC) on Wednesday restarted production of the famous black cab, six months after the business was saved by Chinese car maker Geely (0175.HK).

 Geely, which plans to invest 150 million pounds in LTC over the next five years, said it had significantly improved LTC's manufacturing facilities in Coventry, central England, allowing the firm to start making new TX4 models on its production line.